• Skip to primary navigation

 Jump to Recipe·Print Recipe

 These paleo snickerdoodles are made with almond flour, sweetened with coconut sugar, and have a soft, tender texture that melts in your mouth.
 They are paleo friendly, gluten free, dairy free and don't contain any refined sugar.
-The best paleo snickerdoodle for the holidays!
+They're simply the best paleo snickerdoodles for the holidays!

 Oddly enough, Snickerdoodles weren't a big thing in my house growing up.